List of Serbian football champions: History

 Football first came to Kingdom of Serbia in the late 1890s but the first organised championships started being played after 1918, when the country was already part of the Kingdom of Yugoslavia.
 They were organised by the Serbian Football Association and had two editions: 1919-20 and 1920-21.
 In the meantime in Croatia a separate league was also being played, and all agreed to begin with a Yugoslav National Championship in 1923.

 The Yugoslav Football Championship was played until the beginning of the Second World War.
 The only interruption happened in 1929 due to disagreements between the sub-associations of Belgrade and Zagreb when the Yugoslav Football Association Assembly was dissolved.
 Its last edition before the war was the 1939–40 season.
 In the following season and during the war, a separate Serbian and Croatian leagues were played.

 At the end of the war the new authorities formed, disbanded and renamed numerous clubs, and the first season, the 1945 Yugoslav Football Tournament, was played by representative teams, instead of clubs, however, since the 1946–47, the old league model played between the top national clubs was restored.
 The Yugoslav First League was played without interruptions, being the top league of the Socialist Yugoslavia.
 However, the league suffered changes with the breaking-up of the country by the early 1990s.
 The last season in which the clubs from Croatia and Slovenia competed was the 1990–91.
 The following season, 1991–92 was the last in which clubs from Bosnia and Herzegovina and Macedonia competed.
 All these 4 former Yugoslav Republics became independent, and they formed their own separate football leagues.

 The league was named, just as the country, to First League of FR Yugoslavia and was formed of clubs from Serbia and Montenegro, although a club from Bosnia, FK Borac Banja Luka kept on playing in the FR Yugoslav league system.
 As the country changed its name again in 2003, the league was renamed to First League of Serbia and Montenegro.
 In 2006 Montenegro declared independence, so Montenegrin clubs formed their own league, leaving the newly named SuperLiga formed only with clubs from Serbia.

 Champions and statistics

 Unofficial champions of Serbia

 Despite an absence of a real championship, the fact is that at that the public and the press had a clear perception about the best club in each period.
-This was archived by the number of matches and the results of the clubs, and the press had an easy way of distinguishing about who was the best team, or title holder (named in the press by using the German expression "Meister Maschaft") and who were the pretenders.
+This was archived by the number of matches and the results of the clubs, and the press had an easy way of distinguishing about who was the best team, or title holder (named in the press by using the German expression "Meister Manschaft") and who were the pretenders.